facile-it/facile-it.github.io/content/blog/eng/realpath-cache-is-it-all-php-opcache-s-fault.md

 When I started my software developer career, I was very surprised to read the following sentence, attributed to [Phil Karlton](https://martinfowler.com/bliki/TwoHardThings.html): _«There are only two hard things in Computer Science: **cache invalidation** and **naming things**»_.
 In the beginning I was incredulous, because I didn't really get the sense of these words.
 Not much later, I started to understand.

-Without digging too much into the past, I'd like to talk about a recent cache issue we experienced in on our production infrastructure.
+Without digging too much into the past, I'd like to talk about a recent cache issue we experienced in our production infrastructure.
 Particularly we noticed a strange behavior after each deploy: immediately after a successful deployment procedure, as we refreshed pages that were modified with the new release, we didn't see the updated code for a while.
 Actually, the scenario described above is very common with **PHP** web applications.
 We have seen this behavior in the past but, after we moved to our new production environment, it became more noticeable.
 Therefore, we decided to investigate it.

 # Our deployment procedure